Roll out the red carpet and create your own Hollywood using these red carpet theme party ideas! You’ll throw a VIP party that no one will ever forget!

 I put a table in front of the tablecloths, then covered that with another black tablecloth and pulled some of the gold fringe over the table.
 I used shiny things from around the house to hold all the swag.

 My ice bucket collection came in pretty handy – two of those held the play microphones I made for the kids.
 Tutorial for the DIY kids microphone is here!
 I used a small acrylic vase to hold play pearl necklaces.

 Even the marble cheese board got in on the action!
 It held top hats and bow ties.
 All the swag doubled as party favors for the kids as well.

 The red carpet runner in front of the swag table led on into the VIP lounge….

 I took one wall in the den and created a backdrop to pose against when walking the red carpet.

-To make the backdrop, I hung white tablecloths along the wall, then layered on records that were strung together with fishing line.
-Command hooks at the top of the wall held the records in place.
+Tutorial for making the backdrop is here!
 My bestie, Jason came through with all the albums.
 He already had some that were painted gold, so I didn’t have to paint any!
 Always have a friend who is extra like you, folks.
 They are often the only other one who gets you. 😉

 I just couldn’t bring myself to do a red carpet party without stanchions.
 These are really expensive to buy and I did find a place where I could rent them locally, but for less than the amount to rent them, I was able to make my own that we can keep for future parties or for the Circus to play with anytime.
 I’ll have the tutorial up for these soon!